genevaers/Markdown-Test/docs/Intro20-User-Exit_Routines.md

 Write exits are in between read and lookup exits for complexity.
 Write exits must know what the extract record will look like for a particular view.
 A LR representing the output of a view can be generated using the Workbench.

+The write functions WRDT, WRXT, WRIN, WRSU do not change when a user exit is specified.

 <div style="clear: right" >

 ## Format Exit Functionality